pixelnest/pixelnest.github.io/docs/bulletml-for-unity/pattern-file/index.md

 We invite you to try the pattern after changing the game difficulty to also understand the effect of the `$rank` variable on it.

-<br />And that's it.
+<br>And that's it.
 We have almost covered all the aspects of BulletML.
 You are ready to create some wonderful patterns for your _shmup_ with Unity and BulletML!

 Need support or information?
 Read the following section.